-There is no capital expenditure for this project.
+The Pennant Group Inc. is responsible for the capital expenditure for this project.

 6. Identify the amount of start-up costs expected to be needed for this project.
 Include any assumptions that went into determining the start-up costs.
 Start-up costs should include any non-capital expenditure expenses incurred prior to the facility opening or initiating the proposed service.
 If no start-up costs are expected, explain why.